-The right to health includes the access of children affected by environmental harm to functioning public health and health-care facilities, goods and services, and particular attention should be given to underserved and hard-to-reach populations and to delivering appropriate pre-natal maternal health care.
-Facilities, programmes and services should be equipped to respond to environmental health hazards.
-Health protection also applies to the conditions in which children can lead a healthy life, such as the provision of safe and clean drinking water and sanitation, adequate housing, access to nutritionally adequate and safe food, and healthy working conditions.
+The right to health includes the access of children affected by environmental harm to functioning and affordable public health and health-care systems, including facilities, goods and services, and particular attention should be given to underserved and hard-to-reach populations, children impacted by inequality and discrimination and to delivering appropriate pre-natal maternal health care.
+Facilities, programmes and services should be equipped to respond to environmental health hazards and be resilient to climate change.
+Health protection also applies to the conditions in which children can lead a healthy life, such as the provision of safe and clean drinking water and sanitation, adequate housing, protection from violence, access to nutritionally adequate and safe food, and healthy working conditions.

-Availability of quality data is crucial for adequate protection against environmental health risks.
+Availability of quality age, gender and disability disaggregated data is crucial for adequate protection against environmental health risks.
 States should assess local, national and transboundary health effects of environmental harm, including causes of mortality and morbidity, while taking into consideration the entire life course of children, vulnerabilities and disparities.
 Priority concerns and emerging environmental health issues should be identified.
-In addition to data collected through routine health information systems, research is required, for example, for longitudinal cohort studies and studies of pregnant women, infants and children that capture risks at critical windows and sensitive health endpoints.
+In addition to disaggregated data collected through routine health information systems, research is required, for example, for longitudinal cohort studies and studies of pregnant women, infants and children that capture risks at critical windows and sensitive health endpoints.

 C. The right to education (arts.
 28 and 29 (1) (e))